 Lack of DHA in cell membranes can lead to various disorders.
 During pregnancy, the need for Omega-3 fatty acid DHA increases significantly.
 It is needed especially in the second trimester, when the formation and growth of the brain occurs.

-Sufficient intake of Omega3 DHA during the period of growth of the body is the prevention of diabetes, atherosclerosis and supports the immune system.
-In general, a child who received sufficient Omega3 DHA before birth and at the time of breastfeeding has a good foundation for future intellectual and psychomotor development.
+Ensuring sufficient Omega3 DHA intake during the body’s growth period aids in the prevention of conditions like diabetes and atherosclerosis, while also bolstering the immune system.
+In general, a child who receives an ample amount of Omega3 DHA before birth and during breastfeeding lays a strong foundation for future intellectual and psychomotor development.

 Recommended dosage of Omega3 DHA during pregnancy